In this article

 Example sender display:

 You can publish your own DKIM authentication for WordFly emails.
-Your team publishes a DKIM record known as the public key and WordFly configures a corresponding private key.
+Your organization publishes a DKIM record known as the public key and WordFly configures a corresponding private key.
 This key is looked up when an ISP reviews your header information and looks up the DKIM.

 - You will need to have access to the DNS hosting your sending domain